MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1_3/nf-d2d1_3-id2d1devicecontext3-drawspritebatch(id2d1spritebatch,id2d1bitmap,d2d1_bitmap_interpolation_mode,d2d1_sprite_options).md

 Type: <b><a href="https://msdn.microsoft.com/e58216ea-e6b5-450f-a0ea-b879aa5dff38">ID2D1Bitmap</a>*</b>

 The bitmap from which the sprites are to be sourced.
-Each sprite's source rectangle refers to a portion of this bitmap.
+Each sprite’s source rectangle refers to a portion of this bitmap.

 ### -param interpolationMode